-The four Strategic objectives outline how homelessness will be prevented, as shown below.
-The priorities incorporate objectives from the 2014-2017 Homelessness Strategy which have been carried forward, as well as current and emerging issues as identified in the Homelessness Strategy Review.
+The four Strategic Priorities outline how homelessness will be prevented, as shown below.
+The Priorities incorporate tasks from the 2014-2017 Homelessness Strategy which have been carried forward, as well as current and emerging issues as identified in the Homelessness Strategy Review.

-The 4 objectives are:
+The 4 Priorities are: